 The Law and Public Service Career Cluster® focuses on planning, managing, and providing legal services, public safety, protective services, and homeland security, including professional and technical support services.
 Students will examine the roles and responsibilities of police, courts, corrections, private security, and protective agencies of fire and emergency services.

 Successful completion of the Law Enforcement, Investigations, Security, and Corrections program of study will fulfill requirements of the Public Service Endorsement.
+Approved Statewide Program of Study - September 2019

 LAW, PUBLIC SAFETY, CORRECTIONS, AND SECURITY